5259 S 49th W Ave

 • Install Wheeled Rod Guide® couplings where known rod and tubing wear occur or in directionally drilled wells.

 * Temperature Caution Standard Models are for applications in well bore temperatures up to 175°F (fitted with ultra high molecular weight polyethylene wheels).
-For service in higher temperatures, see special wheels listed and consult Oilfield Improvements, Inc.
+For service in higher temperatures, see special wheels listed and consult Oilfield Improvements, LLC

 Wheeled Rod Guide® couplings body